 There have been great strides in the effort to make buildings more sustainable — not the least of which are proposed improvements (PDF) to the U.S. Green Building Council’s Leadership in Energy & Environmental Design certification standards.
 One significant change to the indoor environmental quality section of the LEED rating system(PDF) is that implementing a green cleaning policy is to be a mandatory prerequisite for certification and also re-certification.

-Overall creating a sustainable cleaning program can have many benefits for your facility including potentially lower costs due less exposure to toxic chemicals and additional costs of proper safety equipment and compliant disposal of toxic chemicals.
-In addition your facility will be safer for occupants and you will eliminate their exposure to toxic chemicals that are not just on the surfaces that are cleaned, but are also airborne.
+Overall creating a sustainable cleaning program can have many benefits for your facility including potentially lower costs due to less exposure to toxic chemicals and additional costs of proper safety equipment and compliant disposal of toxic chemicals.
+In addition, your facility will be safer for occupants and you will eliminate their exposure to toxic chemicals that are not just on the surfaces that are cleaned but are also airborne.